sidyes/firefly-iii-gulp/README.md

 # Scripts for Firefly III

 This repository contains useful scripts for the orchestration of a [firefly iii instance](https://www.firefly-iii.org/).
-Feel free to use the gulp tasks for your firefly application.
+Feel free to use the gulp tasks for your personal application.

 ## Getting Started

 1. Install via `yarn`
-2. Create `.env` in the root of this repository with the following content:
+2. Create a `.env`file in the root of this repository with the following content:
   ```
     # SSH Connection Information
     SSH_HOST=<your server IP>